nuprl/TypeWhich/README.md

 discussed in the paper.
 - We have changed where in the program some benchmarks print a terminating newline for consistency between the static and dynamic versions.
+- Benchmarks that rely on modules are removed